MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 Use the **`/fsanitize=address`** compiler option in a [developer command prompt](../build/building-on-the-command-line.md#developer_command_prompt_shortcuts) to enable compiling for the AddressSanitizer runtime.
 The **`/fsanitize=address`** option is compatible with all existing C++ or C optimization levels (for example, `/Od`, `/O1`, `/O2`, `/O2 /GL`, and `PGO`).
 The option works with static and dynamic CRTs (for example, `/MD`, `/MDd`, `/MT`, and `/MTd`).
 It works whether you create an EXE or a DLL.
 Debug information is required for optimal formatting of call stacks.
 In the example below, `cl /fsanitize=address /Zi` is passed on the command line.

 The AddressSanitizer libraries (.lib files) get linked for you automatically.
-For more information, and for guidelines on partitioned build systems, see [building to target the AddressSanitizer runtime](./asan-building.md).
+For more information, see [AddressSanitizer language, build, and debugging reference](asan-building.md).

 ### Example - basic global buffer overflow